C. H. "Sammy" Downs: Life and career

 According to Life magazine, McKeithen described Downs as "the only Mafia link I know of in my administration".
-Davis was involved iin 1973 in a case involving the Shoup Voting Machine Corporation which resulted in a hung jury.
+Davis was involved in 1973 in a case involving the Shoup Voting Machine Corporation which resulted in a hung jury.

 Downs died in May 1985 at the Rapides General Hospital in Alexandria, Louisiana, at the age of 73.
 He was buried in Greenwood Memorial Park.